Astra97/book-search/README.md

 # Book Search

 ## Description
 A book search engine website that uses google.
-Gives the the user the ability to create a login to save and delete book they are/were interested in.
+Gives the the user the ability to create a login to save and delete book they are/were interested in. now to deploy

 ## Deployed Application